 source ~/.bashrc

-If you use zsh, put them in ~/.zshrc
+If you use zsh, put them in ~/.zshrc instead.

 After saving everything, reboot or just log out and back into Hyprland.
 This should start fcitx5